1. Who has provided you with this App?

 The system has been designed so that only a user’s device processes or stores any identifiable personal data about that user.
 No entities are involved in the processing of any identifiable user personal data.

 Accordingly, the system is neutral from the point of view of individuals: in the absence of personal data being stored on the backend server or the device of other users, individuals’ rights pursuant to data protection laws are not restricted (nor are they enabled).

 Users who want to stop participating in the system may at any time stop using their user App or delete it.
 All data already uploaded to the back end server are erased at the end of the retention period (14 days + 7 days backup).
+Data already uploaded to the EFGS are erased at the end of the retention period (7 days + 7 days backup).
 Due to the decentralised design, the back end server only has a limited control on the data.
 In particular, it cannot:

 - identify the individuals to which the data stored on the backend server relates (thus cannot carry out requests for deletion) or